 Slate roofs are beautiful and can last a lifetime due to their natural stone material being very durable.
 In fact, some experts consider slate to be the best and most durable of all roofing materials.
 Of course, when you’re considered the best, there’s a heavy price tag that comes along with that title.
 A slate roof can cost anywhere from 10 to 20 times more than an asphalt roof.

 Due to its weight and cost, slate roofs require strong structures to support them and are rarely used these days for residential homes.
 If you’re stuck on the idea of a slate roof, be sure your home can handle the weight.
 Speak to a professional roofer who specializes in slate to find out if slate will work with your roof.

 Metal (Aluminum, Steel, and Copper)

-Metal roofs are not only very durable, they are also lightweight and resistant to weather, pests and fire.
+Metal roofs are not only very durable, but they are also lightweight and resistant to weather, pests and fire.
 This is why steel, in particular, is one of the most common types of roofing material used in Canada.

 While they can be expensive, depending on what kind of metal you choose, they will last for about 30-50 years.
 When you combine the durability with the fact that metal roofs can be molded or pressed to resemble other roof types, it’s easy to see why so many Canadians have opted for metal roofs on their homes.